MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

   In 2023 release wave 2, both the marketing text suggestions and bank account reconciliation assist features are included under **Feature Management**.
 [Learn more](#enable-feature-in-feature-management)-->

-If any of these requirements aren't fulfilled, the feature isn't available for use.-->
+If any of these requirements aren't fulfilled, the feature isn't available for use.

 ## Prerequisites